 What Happens at Death?

 When Christ returns, those who have already died will be raised either to eternal life or to eternal condemnation (Revelation 20:11-15).
-Those of us still alive at that time will be called up in an instant to be with Christ – an event commonly referred to as the “Rapture”.
+Those of us still alive at that time will be called up in an instant to be with Him.